What We Believe, Teach, and Confess

 Certainly, it is not the water that does this, but the Word of God which is in and with the water, and faith, which trusts this Word of God in the water.
 For without the Word of God, the water is simple water and no baptism.
 But with the Word of God, it is a baptism, that is, a gracious water of life and a washing of regeneration in the Holy Ghost.
 As St. Paul says in Titus, “By the washing of regeneration and renewing of the Holy Ghost, which He shed on us abundantly through Jesus Christ, our Savior, that, being justified by His grace, we should be made heirs according to the hope of eternal life.
 This is a faithful saying.”

-We celebrate the Lord’s Supper every Sunday.
-We believe, teach and confess that the Sacrament of the Altar is the real presence of the body and blood of our Lord Jesus Christ, “in, with and under” the bread and wine, for us Christians to eat and to drink, instituted by Christ Himself.
+We celebrate the Lord’s Supper as often as we can.
+We believe, teach and confess that the Sacrament of the Altar is the real presence of the body and blood of our Lord Jesus Christ, “ in, with and under” the bread and wine, for us Christians to eat and to drink, instituted by Christ Himself.
 We believe Christ’s words when he says in Matthew 28, “Take, eat; this is my body” and “this is my blood.”
 The words, “Given and shed for you for the forgiveness of sins,” show us that, in the Sacrament, forgiveness of sins, life, and salvation are given us through these words.
 For where there is forgiveness of sins, there is also life and salvation.

 Of course, not just eating and drinking do these things, but the words written here: “Given and shed for you for the forgiveness of sins.”
 These words of Christ, along with the bodily eating and drinking, are the main thing in the Sacrament.
 Whoever believes these words has exactly what they say: “forgiveness of sins.”

 When we eat this meal together, we confess the same faith together.
-We commune not only with God but with one another.
+We commune not only with God, but with one another.
 As such, we ask that you speak with the pastor prior to communing or if he is unavailable, an elder.
-Feel free to contact Pastor Doolittle if you have any questions regarding the Lord’s Supper.
+Feel free to contact our pastor if you have any questions regarding the Lord’s Supper.